List of minor biblical places: Stone of Bohan, son of Reuben

 The stone of Bohan, son of Reuben is mentioned in Joshua 15:6 as a point along the boundary of the land allocated to the tribe of Judah.
 Bohan is not named as one of Reuben's sons where they are listed in Genesis 46:9.
 Bohan is a name which appears twice in the Hebrew Bible.
 In both cases it appears in the phrase "the stone of Bohan the son of Reuben," which refers to a place along the boundary between Judah and the Tribe of Benjamin.

 Suphah

 Suphah is mentioned in Numbers 21:14, quoting the lost Book of the Wars of the Lord, and is possibly the same as Suph.

 T

+Tappuah

+Tappuah, Hebrew for 'apple', and compounds thereof, are toponyms from the Book of Joshua: